Skip to main content

 Abstract

-Japanese American activist who, after being interned in a War Relocation Center during World War II, travelled extensively and was heavily involved in human and civil rights campaigns in Iowa City and beyond.
+Japanese American activist who, after being interned at the Tule Lake Japanese American internment camp with her family, travelled extensively and was heavily involved in human rights and civil rights activism in Iowa City and beyond.
+The collection includes materials from her personal life, employment, and activism, as well as photographs, audiovisual materials, and artifacts.

 Azalia Mitchell papers